 Weight: Cast iron, whether seasoned or enameled, is extremely heavy compared to clad aluminum.
 A 12 inch cast iron grill pan typically weighs ten pounds compared to one pound for an equivalently sized clad aluminum grill pan.
 Some people physically cannot handle the weight of cast iron while others really like the feel of a heavy pan.

-Lodge Pro-Logic cast iron grill pan
+Grill Pan Construction of Lodge Pro-Logic cast iron grill pan

 Appearance: Properly seasoned cast iron is jet black and looks nostalgic.
 Enameled cast iron comes in many different colors and looks, for lack of a better phrase, French.
 Aluminum looks sharp and sleek.
 It can be clad in multiple finishes from matte to stainless.